DHTMLX/docs-todolist/docs/toolbar_api/configs/locale_config.md

 ### Default config

-By default, Toolbar of DHTMLX To Do List uses [English locale].
+By default, Toolbar of DHTMLX To Do List uses [English locale](guides/localization.md#default-locale).

 ~~~js
 locale: en